Japanese History Guide: The Differences between Japanese and European Castles

 The reasons of the differences

-The reason of no high walls is so easy that I can imagine without the help of Google.
+The reason of no high walls in Japan is so easy that I can imagine it without the help of Google.
 It’s technically difficult to build high structures in an earthquake country like Japan.
 Instead, most of the Japanese castles have outer moats, much easier in a country with a lot of rivers flowing freely everywhere.
 Castles were evolving in different ways in Europe and Japan like this, though the era of castles was over in both areas once cannons became a main weapon.

-What I found interesting through the above quick search is the impact of cultural components such as a political situation, climate, etc. on concrete matters.
+What I found interesting through the above quick search is the impact of cultural components such as a political situation, climate, etc. on concrete matters like castle structure.
 As it is seen above, the shape of castles are totally different in Europe and Japan even though their basic and main purpose is the same (defense against enemies).
 In that sense, our furniture definitely becomes unique and so Japanese style, no matter how, because it’s made by Japanese craftspeople here in Japan using Japanese wood.
 The problem is sometimes we can’t tell if it’s uniquely Japanese, like “can’t see the forest for the trees.”
 I think cross-cultural understanding is important to understand our own culture more deeply.

 Shungo Ijima